Rosemary Radford Ruether: Early life and education

+Career

 Ruether's political and theological commitments sometimes created conflict between her and the institutions for which she worked.
 She lost her first teaching job (1964–1965) and her only position in a Catholic educational institution—Immaculate Heart College in Los Angeles, California—due to her pro-birth control and pro-choice positions.
 After losing this position, she spent the summer of 1965 in Mississippi as a civil rights worker before accepting a position at Howard University, an HBCU.

 Ruether was appointed as a professor at Howard University in Washington, DC, from 1965 to 1976.
 During her time at Howard, she chaired the religion department.
+Despite her radical feminist theology, Ruether remained in the Catholic Church alongside other religious activists.
+Her first book, The Church Against Itself (1967), criticizes the doctrine of the church and the church's views of sexuality and reproduction.